 ‘Working with Wesley is an absolute treat.
 Not only is he a superb copy-editor and proofreader, he also writes and overwrites on tricky projects.
 I’ve been working with Wesley for at least seven years now and have no hesitation in recommending him for editing, proofreading, writing and project management.
 Always on time and on budget, Liquid Type is my first port of call for editorial work.
 I estimate that Wesley has had a hand, in some form, in almost every one of the 70 titles I’ve produced in the last seven years.
 Impeccable.’ — Russell Clarke, Editorial & Production Manager, Bookstorm Publishers

 It’s very difficult to know how good your manuscript is.
 Will it be accepted by a publisher?
 How can you improve it?
 A manuscript evaluation (also known as a manuscript assessment, a manuscript appraisal, or a manuscript review) is usually a good first step to take, and it is cheaper than structural editing.

 A manuscript evaluation is a report of a few pages detailing your manuscript’s strengths and weaknesses.
 It focuses on how you can improve on some or all of the following aspects:

 Having a manuscript evaluation done will empower you to ensure your book is the best it can be before starting the self-publishing process or submitting to publishers.
-For more on the benefits of manuscript evaluations, read the article I published here.
+For more on the benefits of manuscript evaluations, read my blog post, ‘The Humble Manuscript Evaluation: One of the Most Useful Yet Underutilised Tools for Writers’.

 ‘I am relishing going through the work you have done on my manuscript.
 I’ve published with Shuter & Shooter, Lowry Press, Southern Books, Ravan, Viking, Penguin, Jonathan Ball Publishers, etc. but this is the best editing I’ve ever had … I’m thrilled with the care you have taken and the questions you are asking.
 Many thanks.’ — David Robbins, award-winning author of Walking to Australia